Alan Shepard: Apollo program

 In 1968, Stafford went to Shepard's office and told him that an otologist in Los Angeles had developed a cure for Ménière's disease.
 Shepard flew to Los Angeles, where he met with William F. House.
 House proposed to open Shepard's mastoid bone and make a tiny hole in the endolymphatic sac.
-A small tube was inserted to drain excess fluid.
-The surgery was conducted on May 14, 1968 at St. Vincent's Hospital in Los Angeles, where Shepard checked in under the pseudonym of Victor Poulos.
+A small tube (endolymphatic-subarachnoid shunt) was inserted to drain excess fluid.
+The surgery was conducted on May 14, 1968, at St. Vincent's Hospital in Los Angeles, where Shepard checked in under the pseudonym of Victor Poulos.
 The surgery was successful, and he was restored to full flight status on May 7, 1969.

 Slayton put Shepard down to command the next available Moon mission, which was Apollo 13 in 1970.
 Under normal circumstances, this assignment would have gone to Cooper, as the backup commander of Apollo 10, but Cooper was not given it.
 A rookie, Stuart Roosa, was designated the Command Module Pilot.
 Shepard asked for Jim McDivitt as his Lunar Module Pilot, but McDivitt, who had already commanded the Apollo 9 mission, balked at the prospect, arguing that Shepard did not have sufficient Apollo training to command a Moon mission.
 A rookie, Edgar Mitchell, was designated the Lunar Module Pilot instead.

 When Slayton submitted the proposed crew assignments to NASA headquarters, George Mueller turned them down on the grounds that the crew was too inexperienced.
 So Slayton asked Jim Lovell, who had been the backup commander for Apollo 11, and was slated to command Apollo 14, if his crew would be willing to fly Apollo 13 instead.
 He agreed to do so, and Shepard's crew was assigned to Apollo 14.